ChikaAcholonu/PMG-Challenge/README.md

-# Demo
+# Demo- Github Meets VsCode

+##Notes
-Just for practice!
+-Just for practice!
+Cloning a github repo using vscode.

-##Subheader

-Watch me become a pro at this!
+-Was able to download and install Github & Gitbash.

+-Generated an SSH key

+-Used git clone, git add, git commit, & git push